 Launched in 2002, Jira is a relatively young project management environment.
 Think of early Jira as a deficient tool.
-“Jira Agile” was an add-on (an independent program) to “patch” what the core Jira lacked.
-Jira Agile plugin by Atlassian supplied agile boards to make the environment compatible with agile management concepts (namely Scrum and Kanban).
+“Jira Agile” was an add-on, originally developed by a third party under the name of GreenHopper, to “patch” what the core Jira lacked.
+Then Atlassian acquired GreenHopper, rebranded it to Jira Agile, but still offered it as a plugin.
+This Jira Agile add-on by Atlassian supplied agile boards to make the Jira Core environment compatible with agile management concepts – Scrum and Kanban.

 That original Jira Agile add-on was retired in 2016.
-Don’t write it off yet: (a) the functionalities have been integrated into the Jira Software and (b) you can still download the addon’s legacy versions, useful if you run older Jira.
+Don’t write it off yet: (a) the functionalities have been integrated into Jira and sold under the Jira Software name but (b) you can still download the addon’s legacy versions, useful if you run older Jira.

 Jira Agile – what it is now

 As of 2018, Jira Agile app means just any Jira app (or plugin, or add-on) that caters to agile-driven teams.
 Search for “agile” on Atlassian Marketplace and you’ll discover dozens of boards, roadmaps, reports, retrospectives and charts marked “Agile”…